Massachusetts: 1,100 Strongly-Worded Letters with Kaben KramerOct 22, 2021

-In this episode, Sharon tells Kaben Kramer about the best letter-writer of all time, Abigail Adams.
-Born and raised in the great state of Massachusetts, Abigail wrote over 1,100 letters to her husband, President John Adams, throughout his political career.
+Born and raised in the great state of Massachusetts, Abigail Adams wrote over 1,100 letters to her husband, President John Adams, throughout his political career.
 Her words packed a punch, and her letters frequently persuaded her husband to advocate for women’s rights and condemn slavery on the floors of our new nation’s Congress.
 Abigail was a trusted wife, loving mother, charitable educator, smallpox inculcator, ammunition maker, and at times, she was referred to as “Mrs. President.”
-Join Sharon and Kaben as they discuss the incredible life and legacy of Abigail Adams.
+Join Sharon and today's guest, Kaben Kramer, as they discuss the incredible life and legacy of Abigail Adams.

 Links to Full Episode: